cocotb/cocotb/docs/source/upgrade-2.0.rst

 using the :keyword:`!async`\ /:keyword:`!await` syntax was added in Python 3.5.
-We no longer support versions of Python that don't support :keyword:`!async`\ /:keyword:`!await`, Python coroutines are noticeably faster than :deco:`!cocotb.coroutine`'s implementation, and the behavior of :deco:`!cocotb.coroutine` would have to be changed to support changes to the scheduler.
+We no longer support versions of Python that don't support :keyword:`!async`\ /:keyword:`!await`, Python coroutines are noticeably faster than :deco:`!cocotb.coroutine`'s implementation, and the behavior of :deco:`!cocotb.coroutine` would have had to be changed to support changes to the scheduler.
 For all those reasons the :deco:`!cocotb.coroutine` decorator and generator-based coroutine support was removed.